 The best VPNs in 2021 in full:

-We eagerly awaited the results of our latest round of VPN testing, and ExpressVPN once again continues to sit at the top of our best VPN list.
+In May 2021 we completed our latest round of in-depth VPN service testing and, once again, ExpressVPN came out on top of the pile.
 It impressed in every test we threw at it and the 5-star rating we've given it is testament to the fact it can barely be improved upon.

 So let's get in to some specifics.
 It starts well right from the off, as you you'll immediately note that ExpressVPN gives you the choice of over 3,000 servers in 160 locations across 94 countries.

 Its five simultaneous connections will be more than enough for most subscribers (although most other VPN services on this list to permit more) and in addition to fantastic apps on Windows, Mac, Android, iOS and Linux (and dedicated extensions for Chrome and Firefox), it's also really easy to use on the likes of Apple TV, Roku, Amazon Fire Stick, smart TVs, PlayStation, Xbox and routers, too.